robdyke/dotfiles/README.md

 See `home/.aliases` for and `bin/` for more handy shortcuts/wrappers.

 ## Vim
 * `CTRL+p` search current directory with FZF and launch editor with results.
   Tab to select multiple.
+Vim will go to the line with the first match.

 ## Tmux

 Tmux has been configured to follow vim bindings where possible.
 Check `home/.tmux.conf` for a walk-through.

 # Notable features
 * Workflows and application configuration profiled for speed.
 See section on Latency for more information.
 * Prompt/hostname colour based on hostname to make it easy to distinguish between hosts.
 * SSH agent managed by keychain locally, and forwarded remotely.
 SSH_AUTH_SOCK is synchronised between tmux sessions.
+* history is globally shared, as I use my history as a database
+* History management: History is de-duplicated, most recent persists.
+History is also filtered leaving only useful commands.
+This increases the SNR in the history file about 5x, which makes searching the history using FZF quicker.
+  History is only cleaned up on shell exit, so you won't lose your immediate history which allows for command correction.

 # Software